hessmjr/multi-get/README.md

  - good url and no range
  - good url and range
  - bad args
-    - can't have num chunks and total download
+    - can't have num chunks and total download  (overrides)
+ - check if total size downloaded equals total size requested